armannaj/armannaj.github.io/_posts/2023-08-16-how-to-embed-youtube-video-in-nextjs-13-without-seo-damage.md

 Youtube allows you to embed videos in your website.
 It is said that having a rich content (like a video) in your website can have a positive impact on your SEO score in the eyes of search engines like Google or Bing.

-So I created a video for my experimental [Vibe Playlist AI](https://taranify.app), and tried to embed it in my website.
+So I created a video for my experimental [Mood Playlist AI](https://taranify.app), and tried to embed it in my website.
 I used the code I got from youtube.
 It gave me this code:

 ```
  <iframe